iionly/hypewall_izap_videos_tidypics/README.md

 Requires
 --------

-Tested on 2015-10-25 (I've only tested functionality added by the hypeWall-iZAP Videos and Tidypics plugin, i.e. hypeWall menu items/icons showing up correctly.
-On newer versions the menu icons added by hypeWall itself didn't show up either).
+Tested on 2017-02-20 (I've only tested functionality added by the hypeWall-iZAP Videos and Tidypics plugin, i.e. hypeWall menu items/icons showing up correctly, not fully tested hypeWall/hypeApps)

 - For Elgg 1.9:
 	* hypeWall plugin version 3.2.3 (this is the most recent version of HypeWall working for me on Elgg 1.9; available at https://github.com/hypeJunction/hypeWall/releases/tag/3.2.3).